USS Northampton (CA-26): Loss at the Battle of Tassafaronga

 Close to the end of the engagement, Northampton was struck by two torpedoes, which tore a huge hole in her port side, ripping away decks and bulkheads.
 Flaming oil sprayed over the ship; she took on water rapidly and began to list.
 Three hours later, as she began to sink stern-first, she had to be abandoned.
 So orderly and controlled was the process that loss of life was surprisingly light.
 Most of the survivors were picked up within an hour by destroyers of Task Force 67.
 About 40 crewmen spent the rest of the night in two life rafts.
 Those survivors were later rescued by torpedo boat PT-109 and landed on Tulagi Island.
 U. S. Navy archives contain a photo of PT-109 entering the anchorage at Tulagi, her topside crowded by Northampton survivors, some of them seriously wounded or dying.
-Five months after this battle PT-109 got a new skipper: Lt.jg John F. Kennedy.
 It was a tactical defeat, as three cruisers had been severely damaged and Northampton lost in exchange for the loss of only one Japanese destroyer; nevertheless the Japanese had been denied a major reinforcement.

 The senior officer killed on Northampton during the battle of Tassafaronga was Chief Engineer, Commander (select) Hilan Ebert of Alliance, Ohio.
 Ebert was awarded the Navy Cross.
 In honor of Commander Ebert, the destroyer escort was launched 11 May 1944 by Tampa Shipbuilding Co., Inc., Tampa, Florida; sponsored by the widow of Commander Ebert; Mrs. Hilan Ebert.
 Commanding officer of the ship, Captain Willard A. Kitts survived the sinking and was also decorated the Navy Cross for handling the evacuation of Northampton.

 rescued survivors of Northampton, ingeniously using cork-floated cargo nets to take great groups of them from the water.